The lowdown on buoyancy in a wave pool

 Water molecules speed up and spread out when heated.
 Their expansion means they occupy a larger area, and therefore warm water is less dense.
 Cold water on the other hand, with slower and less expansive molecular movement, is denser.
 Water reaches its maximum density at around 40 degrees Fahrenheit.

 The denser a liquid is, the higher you will float in it.
 For example, you will float more in an über dense fluid like liquid mercury, than you would in plain tap water.
 Although contrary to how it would seem, this means that cold saltwater is more buoyant than warm salt water.

 Tropical waters tend to have more salt content than cold water regions so they would be more buoyant than cold water strictly due to salt content.
 This, despite the mass-density question.
 Yes.
 Salt content is a bigger factor in buoyancy than temperature.

 Another factor is that if you’re surfing cold water you’ll be wearing some rubber.
 Surfing wetsuits will give you more buoyancy depending on their thickness.
 For example, a 5/4 hooded

-But remember, if the wave is good enough, floatation doesn’t really factor in, as proven by Blair Conklin’s skimboard prowess at BSR Surf Resort
+But remember, if the wave is good enough and you’re going fast enough, floatation doesn’t really factor in, as proven by Lucas Fink at Kelly’s wave

 What do I do now?
 Go surfing